-Ітем DESCRIPTION Sleep Timer Press the cursor ◀▶ buttons to enter and set Sleep timer.
+Ітем DESCRIPTION Sleep Timer Press the cursor ◀► buttons to enter and set Sleep timer.
 The projector automatically turns off after the preset period of time.
-Source Filter Press Enter/ ► to enter the Source Filter menu.
-See page 47 for more information on Source Filter.
-Wall Color Press the cursor ◀▶ button to enable or disable the wall color function.
-Color Space Press the cursor ◀▶ button to enter and adjust the Color Space Quantization Range Press the cursor ◀▶ button to enter and adjust the Quantization Range
+Source Filter Press Wall Color Press the cursor ◀► button to enter and set the Wall Color.
+Color Space Press the cursor ◀► button to enter and set the Color Space.
+Quantization Range Press the cursor ◀► button to enter and set the Quantization Range.
+Screen Display Press the cursor ◀► button to enter and set the Screen Display.